Skip to main content

 This inflammatory state is deeply intertwined with insulin resistance.
 Excess circulating free fatty acids, released from hypertrophied adipocytes, interfere with insulin signaling pathways in muscle and liver cells, leading to systemic insulin resistance.
 The resulting compensatory hyperinsulinemia further exacerbates the problem.

 Insulin resistance is associated with lower levels of Sex Hormone Binding Globulin (SHBG), the protein that binds to testosterone and estradiol in the bloodstream, rendering them inactive.
-Lower SHBG means higher levels of are available for conversion by aromatase, and higher levels of free estradiol are available to exert their systemic effects, including negative feedback on the HPG axis.
+Lower SHBG means higher levels of free testosterone are available for conversion by aromatase, and higher levels of free estradiol are available to exert their systemic effects, including negative feedback on the HPG axis.

 How Do Exercise and Diet Alter This Cellular Milieu?

 The benefits of exercise and dietary modification can be understood as a direct intervention in this pathophysiological cycle.
-Sustained and resistance training improve systemic insulin sensitivity, reducing the stimulus for hyperinsulinemia.
+Sustained aerobic exercise and resistance training improve systemic insulin sensitivity, reducing the stimulus for hyperinsulinemia.
 This can lead to an increase in SHBG levels, which helps buffer the free hormone concentrations.

 This provides the molecular basis for why body composition is the most powerful lever.
 Lifestyle changes do not just burn calories; they recalibrate the endocrine and inflammatory signaling that originates in adipose tissue.
 This is why protocols like Testosterone Replacement Therapy (TRT) in men with higher body fat often include an aromatase inhibitor like Anastrozole.